-- In long-term tests, especially with reproduction or growth as endpoint, feeding of the - 27 test organisms is necessary.
-Supplementary feeding of test organisms during the study - 28 should be avoided whenever possible; otherwise the exposure route sediment ingestion - 29 may be underestimated due to selective feeding of the test organisms on the fresh - 30 uncontaminated food. (Åkerblom and Goedkoop 2003).
-When possible, the tests should - 31 be designed in such a way that the food necessary for the test organisms during the - 32 study is added to the sediment prior to spiking with the test substance.
-Thereby, it is - 33 ensured that the food taken up by the test organisms is also contaminated with the test - 34 substance comparable to environmental conditions.
-Food types are diverse depending on - 35 the study, varying from ground, flaked fish food to plant material (e.g. Urtica powder, - 36 ground spaghnum peat or alpha cellulose) to cultured E. coli cells at known - 37 concentration.
-It has to be considered that any food added to the test system either - 38 periodically or only at test initiation may influence water quality due to degradation (see - 39 section on water quality below).
-When using methods according to OECD guidelines 218 - 40 or 233 registrants should specifically consider the recommendations concerning feeding - 41 when testing strongly adsorbing substances established in paragraph 31 of the - 42 guidelines.
+- 4 In long-term tests, especially with reproduction or growth as endpoint, feeding of the - 5 test organisms is necessary.
+When possible according to the guideline, the tests should - 6 be designed in such a way that the food necessary for the test organisms during the - 7 study is added to the sediment prior to spiking with the test substance, especially for - 8 strongly adsorbing substances (see for instance paragraph 31 of OECD TG 218 and 233). - 9 Thereby, it is ensured that the food taken up by the test organisms is also contaminated - with the test substance comparable to environmental conditions.
+Food types are diverse - depending on the study, varying from ground, flaked fish food to plant material (e.g. - 12 Urtica powder, ground spaghnum peat or alpha cellulose) to cultured E. coli cells at - known concentration.
+It has to be considered that any food added to the test system - 14 either periodically or only at test initiation may influence water quality due to - degradation (see section on water quality below).

-Duration of exposure
+16 Duration of exposure

-- 44 The duration of exposure in a sediment test should be long enough to ascertain that the - 45 test substance is really taken up by the test organisms.
-Especially for strongly adsorbing

-- substances it may take some time to reach equilibrium between the sediment - 2 concentration in the test system and in the test organisms.
-It is recommended that a - 3 sediment test should have a duration of at least 10 days.
-Most standardised test - 4 methods (see Section R.7.8.8) include an exposure period of at least 10 days for short- - 5 term and 28 days for long-term tests.
-However, there are other methods available in - 6 which the exposure period is much shorter (e.g. Caenorhabditis elegans 72 h).
-The short - 7 duration of exposure in such a test can be regarded as an advantage, as it is both cost- - 8 and time-efficient as it reduced the total test time..
+- 17 Most guidelines have clearly defined test durations or critical milestones (e.g. chironomid - 18 emergence) that need to be achieved.
+A consideration in the selection of test guidelines - is the duration of exposure in a sediment test: it should be long enough to ascertain that - 20 the test substance is really taken up by the test organisms.
+Especially for strongly - 21 adsorbing substances it may take some time to reach equilibrium between the sediment - 22 concentration in the test system and in the test organisms.
+It is recommended that a - 23 sediment test should have a duration of at least 10 days.
+Most standardised test - 24 methods (see Section R.7.8.9.1) include an exposure period of at least 10 days for - 25 short-term and 28 days for long-term tests.
+However, there are other methods available - in which the exposure period is much shorter (e.g. Caenorhabditis elegans 72 h).
+The - 27 short duration of exposure in such a test can be regarded as an advantage, as it is both - 28 cost- and time-efficient as it reduces the total test time.
+However, if only a short-term - test is available (e.g. 72 h study), the result from this test cannot be used alone for the - 30 derivation of the PNEC{sediment}.

-9 Water quality parameters
+31 Water and sediment quality parameters